VAyuu/Attitude-estimation-Rpi/README.md

 >> Type raspi-config >> Select Advanced options >> Select I2C

-#--Download the main.py, imulib module and complimentary module present in the repo. into the RPi in a single folder--#
+# Download the main.py, imulib module and complimentary module present in the repo. into the RPi in a single folder

 >>Execute main.py in the terminal and observe the servo replicating the pitch of the MPU9250 sensor.